juls-ian/the-searcher-api/doc/workflow.md

             - php artisan make:notification ResetPasswordNotification (optional) [to override the default mail notification with out  own version that points to your frontend or app's reset page]
               - register custom notification to User model to

-## User

-1. make User Resource
-2. declare the user route
-3. create observer for slugs generation
-   1. register observer in app/Providers/AppServiceProvider.php in the boot method

 ### Registration
 *can only be done by admin*